 The conference was oriented on the three attractors "care", "dare" and "share" and is the first SAR conference to be organised as a live online event.

 This intense collaborative effort by Vienna’s three arts universities and the Society for Artistic Research provided an opportunity to join current discourses and share both experiences and insights from artistic research in a focused and interactive way.

-This year’s online format also reaches out in order to facilitate participation by individuals from new geographical regions and invites artistic researchers to share their work, processes, methods, discoveries, knowledge interventions, new insights, and understandings and to engage in exchange—in actions and words, and in ways complex and simple, conventional and unconventional, robust and fragile.
+The online format also reached out in order to facilitate participation by individuals from new geographical regions and invited artistic researchers to share their work, processes, methods, discoveries, knowledge interventions, new insights, and understandings and to engage in exchange—in actions and words, and in ways complex and simple, conventional and unconventional, robust and fragile.

-The keynote speakers will be Emma Cocker (Nottingham Trent University), Liza Lim (Sydney Conservatorium of Music), and Jyoti Mistry (University of Gothenburg).
+The keynote speakers were Emma Cocker (Nottingham Trent University), Liza Lim (Sydney Conservatorium of Music), and Jyoti Mistry (University of Gothenburg).